i0Ek3/niter.top/content/post.md

 ## 2022-03-19

-It breaks my heart that he said something like that even though I talked to S so much.
+It breaks my heart that he said something like that even though I talked to him so much.
 Keeping distance and silence may be a good idea, good luck for you.

 ## 2022-02-20